I’ve been able to drag out the holiday festivities over many weeks. The last was an Orthodox Christmas Eve Breakfast.

 We had roasted pumpkin soup with ginger and garlic, Waldorf salad with chicken, fresh croissants, and oatmeal cookies.

 Ramesh lucked out by finding some fresh croissants at a local restaurant.
-They only had 6, but that enough for our little lunch.
+They only had 6, but that was enough for our little lunch.
 (They were huge!)

 I wanted golden raisins for the oatmeal cookies.
 Ramesh picked them up for me while out finding the croissants.
 He brought back about 20 raisins for a batch of cookies.
 I used them up, and added a cup of chocolate chips.
 Hmmm…they were fine…but I would have rather left out the chocolate, and used a cup of the golden raisins instead.